Shopping Links

 Plot Synopsis

-When a kind woman and her daughter are found murdered, Jiro, the child they found by the river and raised, is chased from the village as a parent-killer.
-Left with nothing but the dagger he found by the body of his foster mother--the Dagger of Kamui--Jiro is taken in by Tenkai, the head of a powerful ninja clan and a an evil Buddhist monk.
-First allowed to take vengeance on his family's apparent killer, and then trained in the ways of the ninja by Tenkai and his minions, as he reaches maturity Jiro realizes what kind of organization he has been taken in by, and vows to stop them in their apparent plan to take control of Japan.
-He flees the ninja and begins seeking not only a way to combat Tenkai and his minions, but to learn the truth about himself and his parents.
+When a kind woman and her daughter are found murdered, Jiro, the abandoned child they found and raised, is chased from the village as a parent-killer.
+Left with nothing but the dagger he found by the body of his foster mother--the Dagger of Kamui--Jiro is taken in by Tenkai, a Buddhist monk and head of a powerful ninja clan.
+First allowed to take vengeance on his family's apparent killer, then trained in the ways of the ninja by Tenkai and his minions, it is only as Jiro reaches maturity that he realizes the truth about the evil clan and their apparent plan to take control of Japan.
+He flees and begins seeking not only a way to combat Tenkai and his minions, but to learn the truth about himself and his parents.
 Hounded by Tenkai's underlings and tormented by fate, Jiro begins his quest armed only with the mysterious Dagger of Kamui and a legend about Kamui, a mystical mountain somehow connected to both the dagger and Jiro's past.

 The story isn't artificially epic--the fate of the world isn't at stake (though the future of Japan is), and there are no demon invasions to be found.
 What there is is a sense of greater purpose missing from many heroic stories, and a sense of the grand scale that the world of the 19th century had to its occupants.
-The hero's quest takes him from Russia to America's wild west and back.
-Though the juxtaposition of such disparate places is a little odd, the historical periods were in fact concurrent, and the archetypal portrayal of the West is no more unrealistic than the movie's version of Japan.
+The hero's quest takes him from feudal Japan to Russia to America's wild west and back.
+Though the juxtaposition of such disparate places is a little odd, the historical periods were in fact concurrent.
+I'll also add that the archetypal portrayal of the gunfightin' West is no more unrealistic than the movie's version of Japan.

-The story takes place in something of an enhanced reality, but it is always grounded enough to maintain a connection to the real world, keeping the characters human despite their larger-than-life rivalries and abilities and helping the globe-spanning plot work.
-The plot is detailed but not convoluted--based loosely on an actual period in history, it is intricate and laced together quite well.
-It does hinge quite heavily on coincidence, but there is an air of fate and mysticism throughout the movie that makes it seem believable.
+The story takes place in something of an enhanced reality, but it is always grounded enough to maintain a connection to the real world.
+This keeps the characters human despite their larger-than-life rivalries and abilities, and helps the globe-spanning plot work.
+The plot is detailed but not convoluted; painted on the canvas of real events, it is intricate and laced together quite well.
+It does hinge quite heavily on coincidence, but an air of fate and mysticism throughout the movie makes that believable.

-The use of magic is similar; there is never really anything that you would call magic per se, but there are a number of characters who use illusions (very artistically rendered ones, at that) that seem supernatural, at least in the way they're presented to the viewer.
+Its treatment of the supernatural is similar; there's never anything that you would call magic per se, but there are a number of characters who use illusions (very artistically rendered ones, at that) that seem supernatural, at least in the way they're presented to the viewer.
 Whether they actually are is open to some interpretation.
 I thought this toeing of the line between fantasy and reality worked quite well.

-Don't take all this to mean that the Dagger of Kamui is devoid of action--it most certainly isn't.
-In fact, this movie has some of the most beautifully rendered violence of any movie I've seen.
-That may seem like a contradiction in terms, but most of the action scenes--which definitely don't shy away from ninja movie gore--are animated in a style that seems almost like a dance or some kind of semi-abstract art (particularly the illusory battles I mentioned earlier).
+Don't take all this to mean that the Dagger of Kamui is devoid of action--it most certainly isn't, nor does it shy away from ninja-movie gore.
+In fact, it has some of the most beautifully rendered violence of any movie I've seen.
+That may seem like a contradiction in terms, but most of the action scenes--particularly those illusory battles--are animated in a style that seems almost like a dance or some kind of semi-abstract painting.
 The blend of action and art succeeds on both levels--simultaneously exciting and beautiful.
-The movie also features some of the coolest throwing stars of all time.
+It also features some of the coolest throwing stars of all time.

-Action aside, the visuals as a whole are beautiful, particularly for a movie of this vintage.
-The animation is smooth and full of artistic flourishes, the art has a distinctive look to it, and the stylized character designs are distinctive.
-The backgrounds are subtle, but richly painted, and there are a few distant battle scenes that deserve a good long look.
+The rest of the visuals are equally beautiful, particularly for a movie of this vintage.
+The animation is smooth and full of artistic flourishes.
+The art has a distinctive look to it, as do the stylized character designs.
+The backgrounds are subtle, but richly painted, and there are a few shots of historic battles shown from a distance that deserve a good long look.

-Although there is an English dub (two, in fact), AnimEigo has only released subtitled versions, and that's all I've seen.
-The acting is quite low key for the most part, which is appropriate, and all of the main characters are given distinctive, believable voices by the capable cast.
-Interestingly, Hiroyuki Sanada, who plays Jiro, is a first-time voice actor, though he's well known for live action performances.
+Although two obscure English dubs exist, AnimEigo has only released subtitled versions, and that's all I've seen.
+The acting is quite low-key for the most part, which is appropriate, and all of the main characters are given distinctive, believable voices by the capable cast.
+Interestingly, Hiroyuki Sanada, who plays Jiro, was a first-time voice actor, though he was well known for live action performances.

-Both in terms of dialogue and music the Dagger of Kamui is a remarkably quiet movie, but what background music there is is very unusual, a combination of a sort of tribal chanting, heavy drums, and a more modern beat.
-Though different from the swelling orchestral themes you'd expect to go with an epic story of this scale, it fits quite well with the visual style, and the silence in the remainder is well suited to the general mood.
-The end theme, a blend of modern and folk song song, is very pretty as well, and worth watching the credits for.
+Both in terms of dialogue and music the Dagger of Kamui is a remarkably quiet movie.
+What background music there is is striking and unusual, a combination of a sort of tribal chanting, powerful traditional Japanese drums, and a more modern beat.
+If you're familiar with the Kodo drum troupe, their style has many similarities--no coincidence, since Hayashi Eitetsu, one of the film's two composers, founded Kodo three years prior to this work.
+Though different from the swelling orchestral themes you'd expect to go with an epic story of this scale, the soundtrack fits quite well with the visual style, and the silence in the remainder is well-suited to the general mood.
+The end theme, a blend of modern rock and Japanese folk song, is very pretty as well, and worth watching the credits for.

-To sum all that up, the Dagger of Kamui is not only an anime classic, but probably the greatest ninja epic ever filmed and a fine movie in its own right.
-The visuals are beautiful, the characters and plot are deep and intricate, and the story is told on a grand scale that is rarely successful in movies of its type.
+In summary, the Dagger of Kamui is not only an anime classic, it is probably the greatest ninja epic ever filmed and a fine movie in its own right.
+The visuals are beautiful, the characters and plot are deep and intricate, and the story is told on a grand scale that is rarely so successful in movies of its type.
 Don't come looking for mindless action, and be prepared for the length and slow pace, but if you like Japanese history, ninja movies, or just a great story, you will almost certainly enjoy this film.

 Related Recommendations